Page cover

 The Early Removal Scheme

-Section 47 of NABA 2022 also enables “foreign nationals” recalled to prison to be eligible for the ERS after the eligibility date has passed.
+Section 47 of NABA 2022 also enables people recalled to prison to be eligible for the ERS after the eligibility date has passed.
 Section 47 further introduces a “stop the clock” provision which means that - should someone return to the UK after being released under the ERS, they would be returned to prison to serve the remainder of the custodial part of their sentence.

 Details of the relevant parts of the legislation governing ERS are available at annex H of the Prison Service instruction (PSI) 4/2013.
 The Home Office also has published guidance on the ERS [5].
-The Guidance explains that certain “foreign nationals” are not eligible for the ERS such as those who are serving indeterminate sentences and those serving sentences for terrorism offences and subject to certain release provisions.
+The Guidance explains that some groups are not eligible for the ERS such as those who are serving indeterminate sentences and those serving sentences for terrorism offences and subject to certain release provisions.
 It also states reasons why early release might be refused.
 For example, if there are serious concerns for public safety or there is evidence of intentions to commit further crimes - where a crime includes plans to come back to the UK without permission.

 Last updated